isaka-james/old-portfolio/README.md

 - 🌱 I’m currently learning **GO**
 - 💬 Ask me about **web design**,**app development** and **Web & App security**
-- ⚡ Fun fact: *You know it's your lucky day, when it runs on the first try ⚡* .
+- ⚡ Fun fact: *You know it's your lucky day, when it runs on the first try* :trollface: ⚡.

 #### My Favourite Quote:
 > "Try to be useful"